Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Setting up SSH key pair

+**You can only log in to LUMI using SSH keys**.
+There are no passwords.
+In order for this to work, you need to register your SSH key with MyAccessID, from where LUMI will fetch it.

-LUMI Countries have different kinds of portals.
-Please contact your local contacts to get the URL.
-The portals will lead you to MyAccessID registration page, where you have to accept Acceptable Use Policy and LUMI Terms of Use document, which is linked there.
+LUMI Countries have different kinds of portals managing user access to the system.
+Please contact your local HPC organization to find which URL to go to.
+The portals will lead you to MyAccessID registration age, where you have to accept Acceptable Use Policy and LUMI Terms of Use document, which is linked there.
 Please read it carefully!

 <figure>